Kiruse/mini18n.ts/README.md

 export default strings;
 ```

-With this workflow, TypeScript IntelliSense will immediately complain
+With this approach, TypeScript IntelliSense will immediately complain
 if the contents of the French localization strings differ from those
 of the English localization either in type or by adding and/or
 removing properties.